 Choosing to raise children the Montessori way is one of the wisest decisions parents can make.
 And it is best to begin from the very start.
 Here is why:

 Montessori environment evolves and changes together with the child.
 As the child grows and develops, so does his or her environment.
 It slowly adapts to meet child’s needs for independence and to provide sensory stimulation.
-Montessori environment set up has distinct difference – it is very orderly and structured.
+Montessori environment set up has a distinct difference – it is very orderly and structured.
 It is easier to progress from one stage of child’s development to the next if child’s space was organised and set up in such manner.
 Plus Montessori method offers support and advice for every stage of child’s development in the first year of life – month by month.
-It lays perfect foundation for the first early years of child’s life, and we all know how crucial these are for child’s future mental and physical health.
+It lays the perfect foundation for the first early years of child’s life, and we all know how crucial these are for child’s future mental and physical health.

 Floor bed – generally for babies from 3 months and up.
-We used something similar with our babies, however, a safety rail was a must since our babies rolled from side to side at night a lot.
+We used something similar with our babies.
+However, a safety rail was a must since our babies rolled from side to side at night a lot.

 The Munari Mobile 3-6 weeks

 The Octahedron Mobile 5-8 weeks

 The Gobbi Mobile 8-10 weeks

 The Mobile Dancer 0-12 weeks